Abizern/nscnlon/content/when-and-where.md

 date: "2019-05-22"
 ---

-## June post WWDC virtual event
+## August Staycation Event

-The next event is on *Tuesday, 21st July, 2020*.
+The next event is on *Tuesday, 18th Augusty, 2020*.

-What did you learn at WWDC?
-What do you think of iOS 14 and Mac OS 11?
-Let's get together and talk about it, or anything else.
+Stay at home and have an NSCoder Night.

 We continue to have virtual NSCoder Nights over Group FaceTime.